 Craft beer – interesting, progressive beers made by small-scale breweries, and distinct from real ale – is often explosively hoppy and quite unlike traditional British beer.
-An increasing number of London bars and pubs are specialising in them.
-Here's our pick.
-Do you have a favourite bar that serves brilliant craft beer?
-Let us know about it – leave a comment below.
+An increasing number of London bars and pubs are specialising in them – from brewery taprooms to down-to-earth pubs.
+Here's our pick of places that are top of the hops.

 Craft beer in central London

 A quick taster Stokey local with a welcoming vibe and a bulging roster of beers – including 22 options on tap.

 Make mine… Stick close to home with Tottenham’s Pressure Drop or choose options from further afield, like stout from Belgium’s Siphon brewery.

 When to visit Choose a sunny day, where a yard out the back makes the perfect spot to catch some rays and sup some suds.

 A quick taster Smart, stylish and moody, with loads of London pride (not on tap, thankfully).

 Make mine… There’s usually something from west London experimentalists Weird Beard on tap – fans of bold flavours and high ABVs should start here.

 When to visit Depends how fond you are of bankers.
 It’s closed at the weekend, so aim for pre-5pm if you’ve ever been on an anti-austerity march.